Mick & Wil review RockShox Flight Attendant vs Fox Live Valve

 How much does RockShox Flight Attendant cost?

-Fox maximum exclusivity, RockShox Flight Attendant is only available at the very premium end of the price spectrum.
+As for the complete bikes, you’ll only find Flight Attendant at the most premium end of the market.
 All of the bikes it comes fitted to feature full carbon frames, carbon wheels, SRAM AXS shifting and a Reverb AXS dropper post.

-As such, the cheapest bike to come fitted with RockShox Flight Attendant is the Canyon Neuron & Spectral, which sell for $12,049 AUD (plus shipping).
-The most expensive mountain bike to come with Flight Attendant is the S-Works Specialized Enduro LTD, which sells for $19,000 AUD.
+As such, the cheapest bike to come fitted with RockShox Flight Attendant is the Canyon Neuron CF SLX LTD, which sell for $11,749 AUD (plus shipping).
+The most expensive mountain bike to come with Flight Attendant is the S-Works Specialized Enduro LTD, which sells for a wallet-emptying $19,000 AUD.

 How much does it weigh?